SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

 \subsection{HD 143761 ($\rho$ CrB)}

 HD 143761 ($\rho$ CrB; HIP 78459; HR 5968; GJ 9537; TIC 458494003) is a G0+Va Fe-1 star \citep{Keenan+1989ApJS} at a distance of $d = 17.51 \pm 0.02 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-A giant planet was initially detected at a period of about 39 days from RV data obtained with the Advanced Fiber-Optic Echelle (AFOE) Spectrograph located at the 1.5-m telescope at Whipple Observatory \citep{Noyes+1997ApJ}.
+A giant planet was initially detected at a period of about 39 days from RV data obtained with the AFOE instrument at Whipple Observatory \citep{Noyes+1997ApJ}.
 A second lower-mass planet was later reported based on additional RV measurements from HIRES and APF \citep{Fulton+2016ApJ}.
-Our analysis of 209 RVs from HIRES recovered both of these planets, with periods of $P_{\rm b} = 39.8415 \pm 0.0013 \,{\rm d}$ and $P_{\rm c} = 102.57 \pm 0.18 \,{\rm d}$.
-We did not detect any significant stellar activity signals.
-Recently, \citet{Brewer+2023AJ} obtained EPRV (single-measurement precision of $30 \,{\rm cm \, s}^{-1}$) observations of this system with the EXtreme PREcision Spectrograph (EXPRES) as part of the \textit{100 Earths Survey}.
-In addition to refining the masses and orbits of $\rho$~CrB~b and c, \citet{Brewer+2023AJ} reported two new planet candidates in the system with orbital periods of $P_{\rm d} \approx 282.2 \,{\rm d}$ ($M_{\rm p,d} \sin i \approx 21.6 \, {\rm M_\oplus}$) and $P_{\rm e} \approx 12.949 \,{\rm d}$ ($M_{\rm p,d} \sin i \approx 3.79 \, {\rm M_\oplus}$).
-The HIRES data analyzed here were not sensitive to these planets.
+Recently, \citet{2023AJ....166...46B} obtained EPRV observations of this system using EXPRES/LDT.
+In addition to refining the masses and orbits of $\rho$~CrB~b and c, \citet{2023AJ....166...46B} reported two new planets in the system with orbital periods of $P_{\rm d} \approx 282.2 \,{\rm d}$ ($M_{\rm p,d} \sin i \approx 21.6 \, {\rm M_\oplus}$) and $P_{\rm e} \approx 12.949 \,{\rm d}$ ($M_{\rm p,d} \sin i \approx 3.79 \, {\rm M_\oplus}$).
+Our analysis of 552 RVs spanning 26 years recovered the planets discovered by \citet{Noyes+1997ApJ} and \citet{Fulton+2016ApJ} with periods of $P _{\rm b} = 39.8434 \pm 0.0004 \,{\rm d}$ and $P_{\rm c} = 102.58 \pm 0.04 \,{\rm d}$.
+We also detected a signal at $267.8 \pm 1.7 \,{\rm d}$ with $M_{\rm p,d} \sin i = 13.5 \pm 2.3\, {\rm M_\oplus}$, corresponding to $\rho$~CrB~d identified in \citet{2023AJ....166...46B}.
+The final residual periodogram of the RVs shows a fourth signal at 12.9 days, which corresponds to planet e \citep{2023AJ....166...46B}.
+However, likely due to the small amplitude of this planet's RV signal ($\approx 1$ m/s), the FAP of the 12.9-day signal was 0.27\%---too high to be considered a bona fide detection in this work (Table \ref{tab:undetected_planet_claims}).